Arkham/juliu.is/content/blog/permutate-parsers/index.md

 ```

 We are still reusing the validating logic, but we end up returning
 something useful instead.
-We are slowly migrating our code from validating
+Remember, we are slowly migrating our code from
-data to parsing data!
+validating data to parsing data.

 Using our new helper we can finally implement the `entryToPassport`
 function.
 We'll do that in two separate steps.
 First we'll get all the